Tuna salad

-Tuna salad starts with a blend of two main ingredients: tuna and mayonnaise.
+Tuna salad is a salad dish consisting of tuna and mayonnaise.
 The tuna used is usually pre-cooked, canned, and packaged in water or oil.
-Pickles, celery, relish, and onion are foremost among the ingredients that are often added.
-When the mixture is placed on bread, it makes a tuna salad sandwich.
-Tuna salad is also regularly served by itself, or on top of crackers, lettuce, tomato, or avocado.
-Chopped boiled eggs may be added.
-Relish adds a piquant flavor yet, unlike commonly added vegetables, requires no chopping.
+Pickles, celery, relish, and onion are popular ingredients to add.
+Tuna salad is used to make tuna fish sandwiches; it can also be served on top of crackers, lettuce, tomato, or avocado (or else served by itself).